vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/pAncharAtrAgamaH/vAmanakRta-saMvit-prakAshaH/mark_intro.md

 This implies, according to Vāmanadatta, that the duality verbal expression necessitates is not real but is merely a conceived idea[^14-2] thus distinctions such as that between subject and object are false.[^14-3]

 However, this does not mean that the world and those that perceive it are unreal illusions.
 The world of things cannot be based on their non-existence.[^14-4] Vāmanadatta stresses that the appearance of an illusory snake would not be possible if there were no rope.
-Maya is not the illusory world, it is the false knowledge of ignorance which perceives duality in Viṣṇu who is one and non-dual.
+Māyā is not the illusory world, it is the false knowledge of ignorance which perceives duality in Viṣṇu who is one and non-dual.
 When this Māyā is destroyed one perceives ultimate reality as it is.[^14-6]

 The world is not unreal, on the contrary it is as real as Viṣṇu himself who making it as he pleases, is one with it.
 Thus, according to Vāmanadatta, the world is actually created, sustained and destroyed by Viṣṇu who, in doing so, forms himself into the universe thus assuming his external form to then revert to his own internal, undifferentiated nature when it is destroyed.
-Vāmanadatta thus develops a peculiar position of his own here.
-According to him, it is possible to explain the generation of the world both in terms of real and apparent change.
-The Advaita view maintains that the world is a product of a seeming change in the Brahman, like the apparent change that takes place when we perceive a rope mistakenly to be a snake.
-This view is sharply contrasted with the one that asserts that the Brahman changes into the universe by altering itself, like milk that becomes curd.
-Vāmanadatta accepts both as equally possible explanations:

-   "He whose unique nature is supremely pure consciousness alone assumes physical form.
-This can be explained both in terms of real and apparent change.
-(Explained as merely) apparent change, it is You, O Acyuta ( Who persist unchanged although) it

 [^14-1]: S.P., 1/1.3.